Medically reviewed by C.H. Weaver M.D. updated 5/2022

-For patients with NSCLC have cancer that is limited to the chest surgical resection is not only an important therapeutic modality, but in many cases, the most effective method of controlling the disease.
-Patients with stages I-II localized cancer without spread to lymph nodes are considered to have early stage lung cancer and are almost always treated with a thoracotomy, which is a surgical procedure to open the chest and remove cancerous lung tissue.
-This surgical procedure is performed under general anesthesia.
+For patients with NSCLC limited to the chest surgical resection is not only an important therapeutic modality, but in many cases, the most effective method of controlling the disease.
+Patients with stages I-II localized cancer without spread to lymph nodes are considered to have early stage lung cancer and are almost always treated with surgery to remove the cancer.
 Some individuals with stage IIIA NSCLC can be treated with surgery as well however surgery for stage IIIB and IV disease is ineffective because the lung cancer has already spread.1,2,3

 Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
 Radiation therapy may be used alone or with chemotherapy before surgery to shrink a tumor or after surgery to kill any remaining cancer cells.1-6

 Systemic therapy is any treatment directed at destroying cancer cells throughout the body.
 Many patients with NSCLC already have small amounts of cancer that have spread outside the lungs that cannot be treated with surgery or radiation.
 These cancer cells cannot be detected with any of the currently available tests and are referred to as micrometastases.
 The presence of micrometastases causes NSCLC recurrence following local treatment with surgery and/or radiation therapy alone.
 An effective systemic treatment is needed to cleanse the body of micrometastases in order to improve a patient’s duration of survival and potential for cure.